Language Basics

 Temperature

 Normal temperature data.
-Always add C/F to denote temperature datum.
+Always add 'C' or 'F' to the value to denote a temperature measurement.

 • 20.5C